apigee/apigee-ios-sdk/samples/oauth2/README.md

 ##Running the App
 In order to compile and run this application, you must first add ApigeeiOSSDK.framework to this application.

-Also, please configure the kApigeeOrgID, kApigeeAppID, as well as other values as appropriate in ViewController.m.
+Also, please configure the ORG_ID, APP_ID, as well as other values as appropriate in Constants.m.

 Also, please see the related documentation located at http://apigee.com/docs/api-services/content/understanding-default-oauth-20-configuration to configure your Apigee OAuth2 api proxy.